capeprivacy/documentation/docs/libraries/cape-python/transformations.md

     seed: <int>
 ```

+Note that the Spark implementation of date perturbation currently does not support seeding.

 ## Date truncation

 The `date-truncation` transformation shortens dates to a unit (year or month).
 Set the unit in `frequency`.